 - Act according to directions and regulations when carrying out fundraising activities for charities

-- Report immediately to the school leader or designated Child Protection Person of the Diocese if they have any concerns about their own safety and well-being, or that of another participant
+- Report immediately to the Award leader or designated Child Protection Person of the Diocese if they have any concerns about their own safety and well-being, or that of another participant

 - Sign up to the Code of Behaviour before beginning the Award

 Smoking will not be permitted whilst engaged in activities associated with the Pope John Paul II Award.

-Participants found to be under the influence of alcohol or illegal substances during activities will be asked to withdraw immediately from the Award and their continued participation will be reviewed in consultation with their school.
+Participants found to be under the influence of alcohol or illegal substances during activities will be asked to withdraw immediately from the Award and their continued participation will be reviewed in consultation with their Award Leader and the Diocese’ Pope John Paul II Award Committee.